Executive DirectorCraig has been employed in Lutheran learning communities in South Australia for over 30 years

 Andrew is currently an Education Leader for Lutheran Education South Australia, Northern Territory and Western Australia.
 He has extensive experience as a classroom teacher, and as a curriculum and pedagogical leader.
 In Indonesia he worked in IB schools, as a classroom teacher, curriculum coordinator and school leader.
 He is an accredited IB Educator (Workshop Leader, Consultant and School Visit Team Leader).

-Risk, Compliance and Communications OfficerMegan has diverse work experience encompassing customer service roles and administration in higher education, retail and industrial services.
+Risk and Compliance OfficerMegan has diverse work experience encompassing customer service roles and administration in higher education, retail and industrial services.

 She works effectively across teams and has both developed programs and mentored students in a tutoring capacity.

-Megan is supporting the Regional Office and ELC staff driving the utilisation of CompliSpace services including Policy, Assurance and CompliLearn platforms.
-Megan will be involved in running refresher CompliSpace training at LESNW Head Office for new staff and building additional resources in the platforms for our Learning Communities to use.
+Megan is supporting the Regional Office and our Learning Communities driving the utilisation of CompliSpace services including Policy, Assurance and CompliLearn platforms.
+Megan will be involved in running training for new staff and building additional resources in the platforms for our Learning Communities to use.
 Megan’s technical expertise across the CompliSpace platforms will be available to assist Learning Communities.

 With her blended background in administration and customer service, Megan has a passion for systems and for people which she is keen to share with our Learning Communities.